 On July 27, 1660, they arrived in Boston, where they knew Increase Mather and Daniel Gookin.
 Gov. John Endecott received them warmly.
-They thought themselves safe and lived openly in Cambridge, believing rumors that all but seven of the regicides would be pardoned.
+They thought themselves safe and lived openly in Cambridge, believing rumors that all but seven of the regicides would receive pardons.
 Those turned out to be false.

 As the new Parliament debated what to do with people who committed crimes (including king killing) during the Interregnum, Endecott began to wonder whether he should have greeted the regicides with open arms.
 On Feb.
 22, 1661, he gathered a court of assistants to discuss whether to arrest the two men.
 Whalley and Goffe decided to head south.
 They left on February 26, and orders for their arrest arrived from Barbados on March 8.

-Whalley and Goffe arrived in New Haven two days after the royal order for their arrest was received in Boston.
+Whalley and Goffe arrived in New Haven two days after Boston magistrates received the royal order for their arrest.
 They hid out with a sympathetic minister, the Rev. John Davenport.
 When the news of their arrest orders arrived, they made a show of leaving for Milford, but returned secretly to New Haven that night.
 For two months they stayed with Davenport and other sympathizers as royal agents swept the countryside in search of them.

-The royal order for their arrest was delivered to New Haven Gov. William Leete in Guilford, but Leette sympathized with the regicides and delayed the king’s agents.
+New Haven Gov. William Leete received the orders for their arrest in Guilford, but Leete sympathized with the regicides and delayed the king’s agents.
 That gave Whalley and Goffe enough time to escape and hide out in Judges Cave, where they lived most of the summer.

 In August they moved to a house in Milford, where they lived for two years until their hideout was discovered.
 They moved back to the cave until Indians found them.
 On Oct.
 13, 1663, they set out for western Massachusetts, traveling only by night.
 They arrived in Hadley, Mass., where the Rev. John Russell sheltered them.
-Goffe was able to exchange letters with his wife, still in England, who sent him money.
+Goffe managed to exchange letters with his wife, still in England.
+She sent him money.

 In 1665, King Charles II punished New Haven for protecting the regicides.
 He merged the colony with Connecticut.